Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: General results on quadratic forms

 Developing a new form of the circle method, Heath-Brown \cite{HB} proves a number of results pertaining to the representation of integers by quadratic forms.
 The purpose of this subsection is to describe the setup used in \cite{HB}, and recall those results necessary for us in the sequel.
 We do not entirely keep the notations of \cite{HB} since we will only be concerned with homogeneous quadratic forms, which allows us to make certain simplifications in the notation.

-Let $F(\bfx)=F(x_1,\ldots,x_n)$ be a non-singular quadratic form in $n\geq 5$ variables.
+Let $F(\bfx)=F(x_1,\ldots,x_n)$ be an integral quadratic form with non-zero discriminant in $n\geq 5$ variables.
 A function $\omega:\R^n\to\C$ is said to be a {\it smooth weight function} if it is infinitely differentiable of compact support.
-Given a set $S$ of parameters, Heath-Brown define a set of weight functions $\cC(S)$ in \cite[\S2]{HB}. \begin{remarque} The following facts on weight functions will be used later (see for instance the observations on \cite[p.~162]{HB}). \begin{enumerate} \item There exists a function $\omega^{(n)}_0(\bfx):\R^n\rightarrow[0,2]$ with compact support in $[-1,1]^n$ which belongs to $\cC(n)$ such that $\omega^{(n)}_0(\bfx)\geq 2$ for $x\in [-1/2,1/2]^n$ (for instance, by rescaling the function defined by \cite[(2.1),(2.2)]{HB}). \item Let $M$ be an invertible $n\times n$ matrix, such that the coefficients of both $M$ and $M^{-1}$ are bounded in absolute value by $K$.
+Given a set $S$ of parameters (see \cite[Page 6]{HB} for what parameters are allowed to be), Heath-Brown defines a set of weight functions $\cC(S)$ in \cite[\S2]{HB}. \begin{remarque} The following facts on weight functions will be used later (see for instance the observations on \cite[p.~162]{HB}). \begin{enumerate} \item There exists a function $\omega^{(n)}_0(\bfx):\R^n\rightarrow[0,2]$ with compact support in $[-1,1]^n$ which belongs to $\cC(n)$ such that $\omega^{(n)}_0(\bfx)\geq 2$ for $x\in [-1/2,1/2]^n$ (for instance, by rescaling the function defined by \cite[(2.1),(2.2)]{HB}). \item Let $M$ be an invertible $n\times n$ matrix, such that the coefficients of both $M$ and $M^{-1}$ are bounded in absolute value by $K$.
 If $\omega$ is a weight function belonging to $\cC(S)$, then $\omega(Mx)$ belongs to $\cC(S,K)$. \end{enumerate} \end{remarque}

 The reason for introducing the set $\cC(S)$ is the following.
 For the quadratic form $F$ fixed as above, an integer $m\neq 0$, and a weight function $\omega\in\cC(S)$ for some set of parameters $S$, we define